-We only work with companies which offer products or services relevant to the expat community and which could provide value to our readers.
+We only wish to work with companies offering products or services relevant to the expat community and which could provide value to our readers.

 CurrencyFair began as an answer to expats looking for a cheap, reliable and simple way to move money to and from their new countries.
 Their platform uses peer-to-peer transfers, with a transparent and low fees structure which can save up to 80% compared to bank rates.
 Need to transfer Euro to your home country and vice-versa?
 Using the link or icon on this page, readers get their first 3 transfers for free!

 Transferwise offers a similar service to CurrencyFair but with a slightly different fees structure.
 In most cases, especially for smaller amounts, CurrencyFair usually has better fees.
 However, Transferwise offers the possibility to send a greater range of currencies and therefore may suit users wishing to send money outside of Western Europe, North America and Australia.